caiazza/elog-docker-minimal/README.md

-# mx-elog-docker
+# Minimal ELog Container
-Elog docker container for MAGIX
+The definition of a minimal elog installation on Docker using Alpine Linux as base container